finnigar/finnigar/README.md

  3. **Publishing your Résumé to GitHub Pages**
   Your résumé is now ready to be hosted on GitHub Pages.
 To host it on GitHub Pages, follow these steps:
      * Click on the "Settings" tab.
 This is located near the top of the page on the right-hand side, underneath the buttons that say "Unwatch", "Star", and "Fork".
-     * Scroll down until you see a box that is labelled with the heading "GitHub Pages".
+     * Scroll down until you see a box labelled with the heading "GitHub Pages".
      * Click on the drop-down menu under the heading "Source".
 You should see something like the image below: ![githubpages](https://user-images.githubusercontent.com/57049086/67643841-acb32200-f8e9-11e9-9be5-f0b962fa240b.JPG)
      * Select the first option from this list (master branch).
 This is the option you want to enable GitHub Pages correctly.
      * Your résumé will now be published on GitHub Pages!
-       * **Note that it will take a few minutes for the page to be ready.**
+       * **It may take a few minutes for the page to be ready.**
        * **You will see a link appear.
 This is where your résumé will be on GitHub Pages.**
-       * **If by clicking on the link you get an "Error 404 Site Not Found," it usually means that the site is not quite ready yet (even if GitHub _says_ the site has been published)**

   Congratulations!
 You have successfully hosted your résumé on GitHub Pages.
-Now that it is live, you can personalize your site.
-One of these ways is by setting the theme.
+Once it is live, you can personalize your siteby doing things such as setting the theme.
 You can do so by following the instructions below:

  4. **(Optional Step) Using a Jekyll Theme to Set the Theme of your GitHub Pages Webpage**
       * This step is optional.